Aliases for CA12 Gene

 Carbonic anhydrases (CAs) are a large family of zinc metalloenzymes that catalyze the reversible hydration of carbon dioxide.
 They participate in a variety of biological processes, including respiration, calcification, acid-base balance, bone resorption, and the formation of aqueous humor, cerebrospinal fluid, saliva, and gastric acid.
 This gene product is a type I membrane protein that is highly expressed in normal tissues, such as kidney, colon and pancreas, and has been found to be overexpressed in 10% of clear cell renal carcinomas.
 Three transcript variants encoding different isoforms have been identified for this gene. [provided by RefSeq, Jun 2014]

 GeneCards Summary for CA12 Gene

 CA12 (Carbonic Anhydrase 12) is a Protein Coding gene.
 Diseases associated with CA12 include Hyperchlorhidrosis, Isolated and Degenerative Disc Disease.
-Among its related pathways are Nitrogen metabolism and Metabolism.
+Among its related pathways are Metabolism and Glucose / Energy Metabolism.
 Gene Ontology (GO) annotations related to this gene include carbonate dehydratase activity.
 An important paralog of this gene is CA14.